The Cortex XDR agent for Linux has the following requirements:

 See the Cortex XDR Agent Compatibility Matrix.

-To perform malware analysis of ELF files, and collect data for EDR and behavioral threat analysis, the Cortex XDR agent for Linux requires a supported kernel version of 2.6.32-573 or later, as listed in the Kernel Module Version Support.
+On Linux endpoints, to perform malware analysis of Executable and Linkable Format (ELF) files and collect data for endpoint detection and response (EDR) and behavioral threat analysis, the Cortex XDR agent requires one of the Linux Kernels that are listed in supported Kernel Module Versions.

 If you deploy the Cortex XDR agent on a Linux server that is not running one of the kernel versions required for these additional protection capabilities, the agent will operate in asynchronous mode.